 Qualifying students in K-5 are enrolled in a five to six (5-6) hours per week resource program which provides thematic units of study.
-Qualifying students in Grades 6-8 are enrolled in five or more hours per week inside their core content classes.
-Parents receive a progress report three (3) times per year.

 Parents are invited to an annual review to evaluate student's progress in the program and are provided with the Curriculum Focus for the upcoming year.
 Continuation in the program is dependent upon maintenance of an overall 3.5 GPA in academic classes, satisfactory performance in both regular and gifted classes, motivation and behavior, attendance, attitude and completion of all assigned tasks.
 Students who meet these conditions will automatically continue in the program.
 Students who do not meet these terms at any time during the school year will be allowed a six (6) weeks probationary period.
 If satisfactory improvement is not shown, the student will be removed from the program.
 Parents will be notified by letter at the beginning and ending of the probationary period.
 Students who leave the program will be reassessed and must meet current criteria for re-entry.